MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-10.4.0/upcoming-breaking-changes.md

     - EnableLargeFileShare parameter will be deprecated in a future release.
     - This change is expected to take effect from Az.Storage version: 6.0.0 and Az version: 11.0.0

+### `Set-AzStorageQueueStoredAccessPolicy`

+- Cmdlet breaking-change will happen to all parameter sets
+  - Permissions in the ouput access policy will be changed to a string like "raup" in a future release.
+  - This change is expected to take effect from Az.Storage version: 6.0.0 and Az version: 11.0.0